 MINUTES OF THE PREVIOUS MEETING

 The minutes of the Meeting which took place on Tuesday April 9th 2013 and the special additional meeting on April 24th had been circulated previously to Councillors.
 Subject to the change of name in item 5.11, it was proposed by Councillor Lewis and seconded by Councillor Austin that they be accepted.
-This was carried unanimously and the Minutes signed as a true and accurate record by the Cairman and the Clerk.
+This was carried unanimously and the Minutes signed as a true and accurate record by the Chairman and the Clerk.
 These will be placed on the website in due course.
 A hard copy will be available if requested.

 DECLARATIONS OF INTEREST